Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 1 July 2023, the suburb of Mansfield had a median income among taxpayers of $45,222 with the average level standing at $61,230.
-This is lower than the national average and compares to levels of $50,954 and $62,728 across Rest of Vic., respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $48,953 (median) and $66,281 (average) as of September 2025.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Mansfield had a median income among taxpayers of $45,222 and an average level of $61,230.
+This is lower than the national average, which was $50,954 (median) and $62,728 (average) for Regional Vic. respectively.
+Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates would be approximately $48,953 (median) and $66,281 (average) as of September 2025.
 From the 2021 Census, personal income ranks at the 40th percentile ($758 weekly), while household income sits at the 24th percentile.
-Income analysis reveals that 30.7% of locals (1,968 people) fall into the $1,500 - 2,999 category, mirroring the surrounding region where 30.3% occupy this bracket.
-After housing costs, 85.7% of income remains, ranking at the 27th percentile nationally.
+Income analysis reveals that 30.7% of locals (1,968 people) fall into the $1,500 - 2,999 income bracket, similar to the surrounding region where 30.3% occupy this category.
+After housing expenses, 85.7% of income remains, ranking at the 27th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income